 Ans 5: There are 21 alphabets in English.

-Ques 6: Where does the sun rises?
+Ques 6: Where does the sun rise?

 Ans 6: East

-Ques 7: Name the largest flower in the world?
+Ques 7: Name the largest flower in the world.

 Ans 7: Rafflesia